Frequently Asked Questions

 MOA is an acronym for Minute Of Angle - a unit of measurement: there are 60 Minutes Of Angle in a single degree.
 It is particularly useful for measuring and comparing groups on targets of different sizes placed at different distances.

-In very basic terms, any object occupies a specific amount of space within 360 degress, but this space clearly changes as we move the object closer (occupies more space) or further away (occupies less space).
+In very basic terms, any object occupies a specific amount of space within 360 degrees, but this space changes as we move the object closer (occupies more space) or further away (occupies less space).